jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ### I need less sleep but function at a higher level

 I use an [Oura Ring](https://oura.link/bJ6o__WO) to track my sleep.
 According to the ring, I’ve only been sleeping 4-6 hours a night, but I’m getting more than my recommended deep sleep.

+Deep sleep is a specific phase of sleep where a lot of restorative activity takes place. ([Source](https://www.sleepfoundation.org/stages-of-sleep/deep-sleep))

+It's agreed that you need to spend between 13 and 23% of your sleeping time in deep sleep.
+To put that in perspective, this means that if I got 7 hours of sleep, I should expect to spend 55 and 97 minutes in deep sleep.
+Well, I'm not getting 7 hours of sleep, but I'm spending well over 97 minutes in deep sleep.&nbsp;

 During deep sleep, a variety of functions take place in the mind and body:

 * memories are consolidated
 * learned information and emotional experiences are processed